NREL/dgen/README.md

 - this .sql file can be restored in the same way as was detailed above.

-2. To export just the "agent_outputs" table, simply right click on this table and select the "Import/Export" option and configure to how you want the data to be saved.
-Note, if a save directory isn't specified this will likely save in your home directory.
+2. To export just the "agent_outputs" table, simply right click on this table and select the "Import/Export" option and configure how you want the data to be saved.
+Note, if a save directory isn't specified this will likely save in the home directory.